aomlomics/tourmaline/README.md

 Now you are ready to start analyzing your amplicon sequence data.

+### Helper Scripts

+Tourmaline comes with the following helper scripts in the `scripts` directory:

+* `match_manifest_to_metadata.py` -- Given a metadata/mapping file and a fastq manifest file, generate paired-end and single-end manifest fastq files corresponding to the samples in the metadata/mapping file.
+This is useful if you want to use Tourmaline, which requires paired-end and/or single-end manifest files, but your data are not demultiplexed (e.g., they are in the "Earth Microbiome Project (EMP) protocol" format for paired-end reads, as described below).
+* `detect_amplicon_locus.py` -- Try to guess the amplicon locus of a fasta file based on the first four nucleotides.
+Used by rule `repseq_detect_amplicon_type`.
+* `fastaLengths.pl` -- Calculate the length of every sequence in a fasta file.
+Used by rule `repseq_length_distribution`.

 ## Execution

 This section describes how to prepare your data and then run the workflow.